musiator1/musiator1/README.md

 <h1 align="center">Hi 👋, I'm Rafał Musiatowicz</h1>
-<h3 align="center">I am currently in my second year of Applied Computer Science at the Warsaw University of Technology.
+<h3 align="center">I am currently in my third year of Applied Computer Science at the Warsaw University of Technology.
 My interests lie in machine learning and software development.</h3>

 - 📫 How to reach me **rafalmusiatowicz2@gmail.com**